-PETOŠEVIĆ has nearly 3,000 clients, a diverse mix ranging from individual entrepreneurs to world’s leading corporations.
+PETOŠEVIĆ has over 2,000 clients, a diverse mix ranging from individual entrepreneurs to world’s leading corporations.

 Up to 30% of the world’s top 500 corporations have worked with us, either directly or through their coordinating counsel.